simpeter/apd/docs/lab2.md

 why?

 Based on this knowledge, you can adjust the experiment to investigate the app's performance reaction.
+Two options are:

-Specifically, you can change the mix of workload operations, by editing the [Lua script](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/reserve_only.lua#L114) that generates these operations on the client side.
-For example, you can execute just reservations, by changing the weights assigned to each operation type at the end of the script.
-We have provided `/local/repository/reserve_only.lua` to show how it is done.
+1. You can change the mix of workload operations, by editing the [Lua script](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/reserve_only.lua) that generates these operations on the client side.
+For example, you can execute just reservations, by changing the weights assigned to each operation type at the end of the script, or you can change modify the query itself (e.g., reserve a longer stay.)

+2. You can modify the Go code of each service, by executing more I/O operations per query.

+Report the modifications you made for each attempt and the performance you get.

 ## Assignment 2: Storage Software Performance Impact (10 pts)